-There is no doubt we have discussed straddles in the past in this blog.
-A straddle is an option strategy that traders can use when the market is volatile but direction is uncertain.
-Another play similar to the straddle is the option strangle.
-In a straddle, the trader is betting on both sides of a trade by purchasing options with the same strike price and the same expiration date, on the same underlying.
-A trader can create a similar trade, but with a lower price by trading a strangle instead.
-Rather than purchasing a put and a call at the same strike (which makes up a straddle), the trader purchases a put and a call at different strikes, still with the same expiration.
-By using a put and a call that are out-of-the-money (OTM), a trader pays a lower initial price.
-However, this comes with a price so-to-speak; the stock will have to make a much larger move than if the straddle were implemented.
-The trader is, arguably, taking a larger risk (because a bigger move is needed than with a straddle), but is paying a lower price.
+An option strangle is an option strategy that option traders can use when they think there is an imminent move in the underlying but the direction is uncertain.
+With an option strangle, the trader is betting on both sides of a trade by purchasing a put and a call generally just out-of-the-money (OTM), but with the same expiration.
+By buying a put and a call that are OTM, an option trader pays a lower initial price than with an option straddle where the call and put purchased share the same strike price.
+However, this comes with a price so-to-speak; the stock will have to make a much larger move than if the option straddle were implemented because the breakeven points of the trade will be further out due to buying both options OTM.
+The trader is, arguably, taking a larger risk (because a bigger move is needed than with an option straddle), but is paying a lower price.
 Like many trade strategies there are pros and cons to each.
-If this all sounds a little overwhelming to you, I would invite you to checkout the Options Education section on our website.
+If this or any other option strategy sounds a little overwhelming to you, I would invite you to checkout the Options Education section on our website.

-Like a straddle, a strangle has two breakeven points.
+An option strangle has two breakeven points just like the option straddle.
 To calculate these points simply add the net premium (call premium + put premium) to the strike price of the call (for upside breakeven) and subtract the net premium from the put’s strike (to calculate downside breakeven).
-If at expiration, the stock has advanced or dropped past one of these breakeven points, the profit potential of the strategy is unlimited (yes, unlimited).
+If at expiration, the stock has advanced or dropped past one of these breakeven points, the profit potential of the strategy is unlimited (for upside moves).
 The position will take a 100% loss if the stock is trading between the put and call strikes upon expiration.
-Remember that the maximum loss a trader can take on a strangle is the net premium paid.
+Remember that the maximum loss a trader can take on an option strangle is the net premium paid.

-To create a strangle, a trader will purchase one out-of-the-money (OTM) call and one OTM put.
-We can use Apple (AAPL) as an example which at the time of this writing is trading at around $432 after a volatile couple if weeks.
-The trader would buy both a June 435 call and a June 430 put.
-For simplicity, we will assign a price of $13 for both – resulting in an initial investment of $26 for our trader (which again is the maximum potential loss).
+To create an option strangle, a trader will purchase one out-of-the-money (OTM) call and one OTM put.
+An option trader may think Apple Inc. (AAPL) looks good for a potential option strangle.
+At the time of this writing, Apple stock is trading at around $98.
+With IV lower than HV and the trader unsure in what direction the Apple stock may move, the option strangle could be the way to go.
+The trader would buy both an Aug-29 99 call and an Aug-29 97 put.
+For simplicity, we will assign a price of 1.65 for both – resulting in an initial investment of 3.30 (1.65 + 1.65) for our trader (which again is the maximum potential loss).

 Notice that the maximum loss is the initial premium paid, setting a nice limit to potential losses.
+Profits and losses can be realized way before expiration and it is up to the trader to decide how and when to close the position.
 Potential profits on the strangle are unlimited which can be very rewarding but as always, a traders needs to decide how he or she will manage the position.

 Senior Options Instructor